flyx/NimYAML/README.md

      objects and tuples)
    - Check for and avoid name clashes when generating local tags for custom object types.
-   - Possibly use `genSym` for predefined and generated `yamlTag` procs because they are an implementation detail and should not be visible to the caller. same goes for `lazyLoadTag` and `safeLoadUri`.

 ## Developers